Talamantez/hello-cylon-neurosky/README.md

 # Hello Cyclon Neurosky

-As of 8/19/2015, gort [http://gort.io/] had yet to update its CLI.
+As of 8/19/2015, gort [http://gort.io/] was in the process of updating its CLI for Ubuntu 14.04 for bluetooth devices.
 This small program is a bare-minimum file to use with debugging.